diegomarquez/game-builder/README.md

         + Overview on all the callbacks available to component
         + Overview on all the callbacks available to collider_component

-- Explain main components in the main README.md
+- Explain main components in src/README.md

 - Think about how to handle paths to images/sound